MAECProject/MAECProject.github.io/README.md

-# MAEC Documentation
+# maecproject.github.io

-This is the MAEC documentation source code repository.
-Note: this is not the MAEC documentation meant for users!
-If you're looking to browse the MAEC documentation, please visit the [getting started page](https://github.com/MAECProject/schemas/wiki/Getting-Started).
+This repository is used to build http://maecproject.github.io.
+If you're looking for documentation about MAEC, you should head over there now, or go straight to the [Getting Started page](http://maecproject.github.io/getting-started/).

-**Work in progress:** The MAEC documentation is a work in progress and will be available shortly.
-For the time being, please see the above getting started documentation.
+**Work in progress:** The MAEC documentation is still a work in progress.

+If you're looking for information about editing the content on the site, you're in the right place!

 ## Installation